bfh/moodle-tiny_multilang2/README.md

 language of the existing tag.
 You may also remove it by hitting the backspace or delete key.
 This will remove the tag, and it's counterpart in case the formatting of the text is correct.

-## Current version

-The latest release is v1.5 (build 2025042300) for Moodle 4.1 and newer.

 ## Requirements